AmnaKhan-cloud/Numeo/README.md

   Search for an item and get its attribute (e.g., Macbook)
 - **Execution of failure test cases only**
 - **Retries for falky test**
- **CLI only run new commits changes test**
+- **CLI only run new commits changes test**
+-**Total Test Coverage**

+Module: Total no of test

+Login Tests:10 Open Cart : 2

+TotalModule: 2 Total Test Execution: 14

 ---

 ## Project Structure

-- **Jenkins:** Integration with Jenkins with workflow after commit autonatically run build using hooks and parameters
+- **Jenkins:** Integration with Jenkins with workflow after commit automatically run build using hooks and parameters
 - **tests:** Contains all features and JS code
 - **test-results:** Contains all report files